Jump to topic

 Obstructive sleep apnea syndrome (OSAS) is the most common form of sleep apnea.
 It causes repetitive apneas (no breathing) and hypopneas (shallow breathing) during sleep.

 Sleep apnea treatment includes devices, surgery, and therapy.
 Other forms of treatment include weight loss and nasal decongestants, if necessary.
 Dentists only treat the obstructive form of sleep apnea.
 If you have central or complex sleep apnea, you must see a board-certified sleep physician.

 If the teeth in the upper and/or lower jaw are misaligned, mouth breathing may occur.
 For example, if you have a crossbite or underbite, you are more likely to mouth breathe.
 This condition can also alter facial growth.
-In addition, if a child has a small upper jaw and mouth breathes, they have an even higher chance of developing a crossbite.
+If a child has a small upper jaw and mouth breathes, they have an even higher chance of developing a crossbite.

 Long-term mouth-breathing habits can dry out the gums and the mouth's tissue lining.
 Over time, the natural bacteria in your mouth changes, which encourages gum disease.

-Gingivitis is the mild form of gum disease that is reversible with professional teeth cleanings.
-On the other hand, periodontal disease (PD) is an advanced form of gum disease that results in permanent bone loss and eventually tooth loss.
+Gingivitis is a mild form of gum disease that is reversible with professional teeth cleanings.
+Periodontal disease (PD) is an advanced form of gum disease that results in permanent bone loss and eventually tooth loss.

 Swallowing and speech disorders make it difficult to chew food, swallow, and talk normally.
 Having a hard time breathing after meals is also common, which can result in mouth breathing more often.

 Some children have adenoids or enlarged tonsils, which can make the airways narrow and results in snoring and paused breathing while sleeping.